TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-02-24 - Removes destruction delay variance from USA Alpha Aurora bomb <a name='link__20230224__1752_alpha_aurora_bomb_random_delay'></a>
 **Changes**

-- **TWEAK**: Removes the 100 ms destruction delay variance from the USA Alpha Aurora bomb.
+- **TWEAK**: The 100 ms destruction delay variance of the USA Alpha Aurora bomb is now removed.
 The delay is now a fixed deterministic 1000 ms.

 **Links**